Travelling through both North and

 visit the capital of New Zealand.
 Stay overnight

-at the Booklovers B & B. This quaint property has a quiet
+at the Booklovers B&B. This quaint property

 and make your way to the Fletcher Lodge for